Review

 You're writing a trip planning application, and you want to

 include airline flights.
-Define a struct
+Define a struct to

 model airline flights (what are the elements).
 Imagine you